actumn/celery.node/getting-started.md

 # Getting Started
 ### Choosing a borker
 Celery supports various message broker.
-If you wnat more information, check [here](https://docs.celeryproject.org/en/latest/getting-started/brokers/index.html).
+If you wnat more information, check [here](https://github.com/celery/kombu#transport-comparison).

-Now celery.node supports Redis and AMQP.
+Now celery.node supports Redis and AMQP, which are recommended when using celery.

 #### Redis
 [Redis](https://redis.io/)